joshdipo/105_SRE_Cloud_computing_AWS/README.md

 ## <br>Docker
 - Docker is a containerisation platform
-- You can download "images" off of docker hub and run using containers
+- You can download images off of docker hub and run using containers

 ### Installing Docker
 Prerequisites